 Membership Dues

 Initial Benefactor Membership Fee.
-The Benefactor Member hereby promises to pay $200,000, by check or by money order or by wire transfer made payable to the Corporation.
+Each Benefactor Member signing below promises to pay $200,000, by check or by money order or by wire transfer made payable to the Corporation.

 Payment of Dues.
-The Member hereby promises to pay in quarterly installments, by check or by money order or by wire transfer made payable to the Corporation, annual membership dues of $20,000, in the case of Benefactor Members, $5,000, in the case of Associate Members, $500 in the case of Individual Members, and $100 in the case of Student Members, which shall be due on or before the date set forth below (to be adjusted when a Member joins) next to the amount of each quarterly installment of such dues:
+The Member hereby promises to pay in quarterly installments, by check or by money order or by wire transfer made payable to the Corporation, annual membership dues of $20,000 in the case of Benefactor Members, $5,000 in the case of Associate Members, $500 in the case of Individual Members, and $100 in the case of Student Members, which shall be due on or before the date set forth below (to be adjusted when a Member joins) next to the amount of each quarterly installment of such dues:

 The first quarterly installment of each calendar year is $5,000, $1,250, $125, or $25, as the case may be, and shall be due on or before December 1 of the previous year.